muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 Content that should be part of the welcome presentation:

 * Name of the meetup
-* Wlan access
+* WiFi access
-* Office / Location rules (what is allowed, what not?)
+* Office / location rules (what is allowed, what not?)
 * Where are the toilets
 * Announcements of other appointments like
 	* other meetups in the area
 	* conferences / hackathons near by
 	* your next meetup
-* Speaker and Topic today
+* Speaker and topic of today
 * If you offer a socialising after the talk or if the meetup ends directly

 After this you can hand over to the speaker, the talk will start and you will relax.